Donald Trump Called British PM Boris Johnson To Ask For Help Discrediting Mueller Investigation, Report Says

 As the report noted, Special Counsel Robert Mueller refused to exonerate Trump of wrongdoing in his final report, despite Trump’s frequent declarations that he was cleared of any charges of collusion or obstruction.
 Though Mueller’s final report found insufficient evidence of a conspiracy between Trump’s campaign and Russia to interfere in the election, it noted that the campaign was willing to accept Russian help and that Trump later took a series of actions that could constitute obstruction of justice.

 Donald Trump is facing an impeachment inquiry from Congress after a whistleblower issued a complaint that Trump pressured Ukraine into digging up dirt on his potential 2020 opponent, Joe Biden, and Biden’s son, Hunter.
 The White House released a summary of a phone call between Trump and the Ukrainian president showing Trump pressing for an investigation of the Bidens.
-The whistleblower also claimed that the White House took steps to keep the details of this call hidden, and that Trump took a number of other actions meant to pressure Ukraine including withholding military aid.
+The whistleblower also claimed that the White House took steps to keep the details of this call hidden, and that Trump took a number of other actions meant to pressure Ukraine, including withholding military aid.

 Barr has continued gathering evidence on a secret investigation of the origins of the Russia probe, The Daily Beast reported.
-Barr this week traveled to Italy where he heard a tape made by Joseph Misfud, a Malta-based professor who had promised former Trump campaign aide George Papadopoulous that he could deliver dirt on Hillary Clinton.
+Barr traveled this week to Italy where he heard a tape made by Joseph Misfud, a Malta-based professor who had promised former Trump campaign aide George Papadopoulous that he could deliver dirt on Hillary Clinton.

 As the report noted, the visit was surrounded by secrecy.